... did we just become besties?

 Why hire an academic editor?

-Having your thesis or dissertation edited will improve the delivery and impact of your research.
-It's particularly important to have your writing edited if you’d like to continue a career in academia, have your paper considered for journal publication, or receive research funding.
+Working with an academic editor will improve the delivery and impact of your research.
+It's particularly important to have your writing edited if you’d like to continue a career in academia, have your thesis or dissertation considered for publication in a peer-reviewed journal, or receive research funding.

-Over the past 15 years I've worked with undergrad ESL students and postgraduate students, as well as professors and faculties, editing material across a broad range of disciplines.
-To find out more about the academic editing process, scroll to the FAQ below.
+Over the past 15 years I've worked with undergrad ESL students, honours, masters and PhD students, as well as professors and faculties, editing material across a broad range of disciplines.

 an academic editor can tidy and tighten your writing so your ideas can shine